 Barcelona is another Spanish city famous for its flea markets.
 Encants Vells, also known as Fira de Bellcaire, is the oldest and largest flea market in Barcelona, dating back to the 14th century.
 This massive open-air market offers a remarkable selection of goods, including furniture, vintage clothing, electronics, books, and household items.
 The market is located near the iconic Torre Glòries, adding a modern touch to its historic surroundings.

 Valencia also boasts a vibrant flea market scene, with the Mercado de Ruzafa standing out as a must-visit.
-Located in the trendy Ruzafa neighborhood, this market takes place on Sundays and attracts a diverse crowd of shoppers and collectors.
+Located in the trendy Ruzafa neighbourhood, this market takes place on Sundays and attracts a diverse crowd of shoppers and collectors.
 From vintage clothing and accessories to quirky home decor and handmade crafts, the Mercado de Ruzafa presents an exciting mix of old and new.

-When visiting a flea market in Spain, it’s not just about shopping; it’s about immersing yourself in the local culture.
+When visiting flea markets in Spain, it’s not just about shopping; it’s about immersing yourself in the local culture.
 These markets are lively social spaces where you can interact with vendors, bargain for the best prices, and embrace the vibrant energy that fills the air.
-It’s also an opportunity to sample delicious street food, listen to live music performances, or simply people-watch as you soak up the unique atmosphere.
+It’s also an opportunity to sample delicious street food, listen to live music performances, or people-watch as you soak up the unique atmosphere.

 Which are the top 10 flea markets in Spain?